PeterOlsen1/load-balancer/README.md

 * What metrics should we send to frontend?

 Working on:
+* Config
+  * More config rules?
+  * Replace hardcoded values with config
-* When to spin up new docker containers automatically?
+* More research on when to update running containers
 * Load URLs into nodes from CSV file when starting, or at least keep them for later use
-* write logs to a different place on disk?
 * Test out websocket connection more

 Future ideas:
-* Configure this to allow users to upload their own docker images?
 * Allow configuration with a .yaml file
   * URLs, rules for proxy, etc.
 * Add rate tracking?
 * Testing framework (really load it)